Fiona-Nyadero/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r - a script that deletes the directory cd - - a script that changes the working directory ls -al . .. /boot - a script that lists all files, the parent of the working directory, and the /boot directory file - a script that prints the type of the file
+rm -r - a script that deletes the directory cd - - a script that changes the working directory ls -al . .. /boot - a script that lists all files, the parent of the working directory, and the /boot directory file - a script that prints the type of the file ln -s - a script that creates a symbolic link